kelseyhightower/puppetconf-2016/README.md

-# Lobsters on Kubernetes
+# Puppet Conf 2016: Kubernetes for Sysadmins Demo

-This tutorial will walk you through deploying the Hacker News clone Lobsters.
+This tutorial will walk you through the live demo from the Kubernetes for Sysadmins talk at PuppetConf 2016.

 ## Usage